Lymphomas ( Hodgkin and Non Hodgkin lymphoma )

 Step 1 — Initial workup

-• HIV, HBV, HCV, EBV serologies.
+• Serologies: HIV, HBV, HCV, EBV (risk stratification + safe chemotherapy).

-Step 2 — Definitive diagnosis: BIOPSY
+Step 2 — Definitive diagnosis: biopsy

 • HL: Reed–Sternberg cells (CD15+, CD30+) in a reactive background of lymphocytes, eosinophils, plasma cells.